dinhyen/dinhyen.github.io/source/travel/iceland/reykjavik/index.markdown

 ![](https://dl.dropboxusercontent.com/u/52804626/iceland/dsc_6540.jpg)

 Kate had the smoked trout, mashed fish and sheep "jelly" as a first introduction to Icelandic cuisine.
 I had the special, which was lamb curry.
+I also had the only vegetables we had on the trip, lettuce and greenhouse-grown tomoatoes, here.
+If we lived in Iceland, we'd really miss greens.

 ![](https://dl.dropboxusercontent.com/u/52804626/iceland/dsc_6559.jpg)

 We made our way down the street in front of the church, Skólavörðustígur, and don't ask me to pronounce it.

 ![](https://dl.dropboxusercontent.com/u/52804626/iceland/dsc_6578.jpg)
 ![](https://dl.dropboxusercontent.com/u/52804626/iceland/dsc_6581.jpg)